Shopify/liquid/tags/variable.md

 Variables created through the `increment` tag are independent from variables created through `assign` or `capture`.

 In the example below, a variable named "var" is created through `assign`.
 The `increment` tag is then used several times on a variable with the same name.
-However, note that the `increment` tag does not affect the value of  "var" that was created through `assign`.
+Note that the `increment` tag does not affect the value of "var" that was created through `assign`.

 ```liquid
 {% raw %}